← Back to articlesLooking Through Splayed Fingers: Fear, Race, and Who Gets to Look Away

 “Not even one proper story,” another complains, hoofs scuffing the floor.
 “Child missing and people laughing, saying they gone by their friends or the girl go by her man.”

-Our monsters have changed.
+Our monsters now have changed.
 Because here, now, the horror is not hidden in the bush or the dark road home.
 It is structural.
 It is visible.
 It is ongoing.
 It is land we cannot afford to own.
 Hotels rising where communities once stood.
 Hurricanes growing stronger, seas inching further inland, coastlines quietly disappearing.
 Fishermen blasted from their boats with no recourse.
 Laws that exist only on paper.
-Leaders who bend, who stall, who wait.
+Leaders who bend and stall and wait, wringing their hands hoping for a saviour.
 So today, the horror is not that we cannot see it.
-It is that we see it clearly, we are aware and still feel unable to move.
+It is that we see it clearly and still feel unable to move.
+Our home has become hostile, uncanny and wrong.
 The illusion of safety is gone.

 So perhaps the question is not simply what makes horror effective.
 It is who gets to experience it as a genre, and who is already living inside it.
 Because for some, horror is still something watched through splayed fingers, blurred at the edges, shared between laughter and fear.
 And for others, it is not a story at all.
 It is the condition of the world as it is.